VU University Amsterdam offers several hundreds of English-taught courses on both Bachelor's and Master's level in various fields of study.

-Note that some Bachelor’s courses and all of the Master’s courses have entry requirements, which means that you must have a relevant academic background in order to be allowed to take these courses.
+Please note that only exchange students with a completed degree, equal to a Dutch Bachelor's diploma, can apply for Master's level courses.
+In order to take Master's level courses, exchange students must also submit an English proficiency test.
+Also note that some Bachelor's level courses and all of the Master's level courses have specific entry requirements, which means you must have a relevant academic background in order to be allowed to take these courses.

 Courses in DutchCourses taught in Dutch are only accessible for students who are sufficiently proficient in the Dutch language (at least C1 level is required).
 Attaining such a level of proficiency will usually take several years at least, and as such it is not possible to combine the study of Dutch during your exchange programme with courses taught in Dutch.
 If you wish to take courses taught in Dutch, please contact us at firstname.lastname@example.org.